jhertel/Consent-O-Matic/README.md

 ## Extending Consent-O-Matic

 If your favorite CMP is missing from the current list, feel free to either create a custom list that you can add (click the extension icon in your browser, click "More add-on settings", click "Rule lists", and enter the URL of your custom list.).
-If you **really** want to want to contribute, feel free to create a Pull Request while you're at it.
+If you **really** want to contribute, feel free to create a Pull Request while you're at it.

 ## Basic Structure